An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Multi-Tissue eQTL Inference

-The null hypotheses can also be expressed in the form $ \mbox{H}_{0, \lambda}: \bZ_{\lambda} \sim {\cal N}_K \big( {\bf 0}, \, \Delta \big) . $ It is possible to derive a p-value for $\bz_\lambda$ directly from the null distribution, and then control the overall false discovery rate in (\ref{mult-test}) using a step-up procedure (e.g., \cite{benjamini1995controlling}).
-However, this type of analysis ignores relevant information about the distribution of $\bZ_{\lambda}$ under the alternative that is contained in the mixture model.
+The null hypotheses can also be expressed in the form $ \mbox{H}_{0, \lambda}: \bZ_{\lambda} \sim {\cal N}_K \big( {\bf 0}, \, \Delta \big) . $ One may derive a p-value for each $\lambda$ directly from the null distribution, and convert it to control the overall false discovery rate (FDR) \citep[cf.][]{benjamini1995controlling,storey2003statistical}.
+However, this procedure ignores relevant information about the distribution of $\bZ_{\lambda}$ under the alternative that is contained in the mixture model.

-We address the multiple testing problem (\ref{mult-test}) using the local false discovery rate introduced by \cite{efron2001empirical} in the context of an empirical Bayes analysis of differential expression in microarrays.
-Other applications of the local false discovery rate to genomic problems can be found in \cite{newton2004detecting}, \cite{efron2007size}, and \cite{efron2008microarrays}.
+We address the multiple testing problem (\ref{mult-test}) using the local false discovery rate introduced by \citet{efron2001empirical} in the context of an empirical Bayes analysis of differential expression in microarrays.
+Other applications of the local false discovery rate to genomic problems can be found in \citet{newton2004detecting}, \citet{efron2007size}, and \citet{efron2008microarrays}.
 To simplify notation, let $(\bGam, \bZ)$ denote a generic pair distributed as $(\bGam_{\lambda}, \bZ_{\lambda})$.